ElizaBuff/UFOs/README.md

 ---
 ## Summary
 ### Limitations
 The placeholder, a short hint that describes the expected value, is a useful visual affect for the user.
-However, it can be unclear what the table is displaying when the placeholders for unused filters remain after the intial filter is applied.
+However, it can be unclear what the table is displaying when the placeholders for unused filters remain after the initial filter is applied.
 My recommendations below, outline how to make the table easier to interact with and read.

-### My Reccomendation
+### My Recommendation
 To enhance readability, a line of text can be added above the table to outline what search results it is displaying.
 For example, if the user searches for "or" and "triangle", the line of text would read *This table shows all results for UFO sightings in the state of Oregon and triangle shaped.*

-To enhace user experience, the state, country, and shape filters can be changed from an entry to a dropdown.
+To enhance user experience, the state, country, and shape filters can be changed from an entry to a dropdown.
 Users might struggle if (1) they not know state or country abbreviations, (2) misspell something, or (3) don't know what shapes to search for.
 A dropdown would allow users to know every possibility in each filter and accurately search for them each time.